stugrey/StudentCommentClassifier/README.md

+# Student Comment Classifier

+Classifier of student free text comments from class evaluations.
+The classifier has been trained on mdoule evaluation data from the University of Strathclyde and the University of Warwick.
+The classifier is available as a stand alone Python package for you to use, just follow the attached instructions.

+If you find this classifier useful, pleae let me know at stuart.grey@strath.ac.uk

+For more information on the Student Voice class evaluation system from which this classifer comes, please email stuart@studentvoice.app or visit www.studentvoice.app

-# StudentCommentClassifier
+# Usage Instructions
-Classifier of student free text comments from class evaluations

 1. Clone the repository